Management That Matters.

 Start Your MBA Program With CIAM

 If you have been looking for MBA programs in California, look no further.
 The California Institute of Advanced Management is dedicated to providing our students with a quality education without breaking the bank.
-Our nonprofit university allows students to get an MBA in Business Analytics, Project Management, and Executive Management.
+Our nonprofit university allows students to get an MBA in Executive Management with concentrations in Project Management and Business Analytics.
 We strive to create an environment where students can thrive and apply their knowledge to future endeavors.
-Reach out to our team
+Reach out to our team today to learn more about why the California Institute of Advanced Management is a great fit for you.

-Campus News
+Campus Blog

-By Marketing Dept December 5, 2023
+By Marketing Dept May 14, 2025

-By Marketing Dept December 5, 2023
+By Marketing Dept May 14, 2025

 Visit Campus News